-A timeless brick fireplace makes the perfect centerpiece for your outdoor kitchen.
-Not only is it a great source of heat and the ideal place to sit around, talk and sing songs, but you can also make it the stylistic center of the entire design.
+A timeless red brick fire pit makes the perfect centerpiece for your outdoor kitchen.
+Not only is a backyard patio fire pit a great source of heat and the ideal place to sit around, talk and sing songs, but you can also make it the stylistic center of the entire backyard design.

 A Personal Pizza Oven

-You can incorporate a shelf into your fireplace that lets you bake fresh pizzas and delicious home-cooked bread for loved ones and guests.
-Nothing beats pizza made the traditional way, and you’ll struggle to keep anyone who tastes your mouthwatering baking away from your home.
+You can incorporate a shelf into your outdoor fireplace that lets you bake fresh pizzas and delicious home-cooked bread for loved ones and guests.
+Nothing beats pizza made the traditional way, and you’ll struggle to keep anyone who tastes your mouth watering baking away from your home.
 Making pizzas outdoors is so much fun and a great way to get the kids into creative food preparation.

 2. Modernize With Monochrome

-The color scheme is integral to the overall look of your brick patio landscaping.
-By using fewer colors or matching the tiles to your home, you can create a truly sleek and sophisticated-looking backyard.
+The color scheme is a focal point to the overall look of your brick patio landscaping.
+By using fewer colors or matching the tiles to your home, you can create a truly sleek and sophisticated-looking backyard landscape design.
 Monochrome tiles tend to provide the most contemporary-looking finish, so if you want an ultra-modern patio, go for the following color schemes.

 Slate and Charcoal

 Gray is the color that lends itself best to effortless chic.
-While it’s one of the most traditional hues for pavers and bricks, matching your furniture and fixtures to the bricks is what gives it that sophisticated look.
+While it’s one of the most traditional hues for brick paving, matching your outdoor furniture and fixtures to the brick pattern is what gives it that sophisticated look.
 Gray couches, patio furniture and accessories such as cushions and lamps will guarantee a refined aesthetic that wonderfully contrasts with the greenery of outdoors.